fsspec/kerchunk/docs/source/index.rst

 kerchunk
 ============

-This library allows you to create "references" to binary blocks of data in other files.
+Kerchunk is a library that provides a unified way to represent a variety of chunked, compressed data formats (e.g. NetCDF, HDF5, GRIB), allowing efficient access to the data from traditional file systems or cloud object storage.
+It also provides a flexible way to create virtual datasets from multiple files.
+It does this by extracting the byte ranges, compression information and other information about the data and storing this metadata in a new, separate object.
 This means that you can create a virtual aggregate dataset over potentially many source files, for efficient, parallel and cloud-friendly *in-situ* access without having to copy or translate the originals.
 It is a gateway to in-the-cloud massive data processing while the data providers still insist on using legacy formats for archival storage.